j-mnr/gophergo.dev/content/basics/06-switch.md

 	"time"
 )

-// SwitchBasic shows how to switch what logic to perform depending on a case
+// Basic shows how to switch what logic to perform depending on a case
-// and if that none of the criteria are met we can perform some default logic. func SwitchBasic() {
+// and if that none of the criteria are met we can perform some default logic. func Basic() {
 	i := 0
 	switch i {
 	case 1: